 The Contractor is responsible for tracking and reporting the fates of all issued interviewing assignments according to the delivery schedule.
 The Contractor shall be responsible for taking appropriate control and administrative measures to ensure that the sampling goals set by NMFS are met for each and every sampling stratum.
 The Contractor shall require all interviewers to report the numbers of assignments completed and the numbers of interviews obtained on those assignments each week.
-Weekly tallies of assignments completed, rescheduled, or cancelled, as well as weekly tallies of interviews obtained for each boat type must be delivered to the NMFS Contracting Officer's Technical Representative in spreadsheet format by Tuesday of the following week to allow accurate tracking of progress toward reaching sampling goals.
-These weekly tallies should list, at a minimum, the date and site of each completed scheduled assignment, the sites visited on that assignment, alternate date if the assignment was rescheduled, and a summary of the number of interviews obtained in each fishing mode by each site visited.

 The Contractor must track the success of interviewers in completing assignments so that any failed assignments due to "bad weather" or "interviewer problems" can be successfully rescheduled and/or re-assigned in a timely manner.
 A record must be maintained of any re-assignments of interviewers or re-scheduling of dates such that the fates of all originally issued assignments can be reliably tracked through to completion or cancellation.
 Reasons must be recorded and provided to NMFS for all failed assignments that are either rescheduled or cancelled.
 The Contractor should maintain a complete accounting of the fates of all assignments drawn for each month.
 This information should be provided to the NMFS in a SAS dataset at the end of the month in an Assignment Completion File (see Appendix B.5 for Assignment Completion File variables).
-NMFS will provide the Contractor was an example Assignment Completion File SAS dataset from 2005.
+NMFS will provide the Contractor was an example Assignment Completion File SAS dataset from 2009.